-The completion of our Research on the Evaluation of Nutrition Rehabilitation Centre could not have been possible without the participation, guidance and assistance of our mentors and many other people whose names may not have been enumerated.
+The completion of my Research on the Evaluation of Nutrition Rehabilitation Center could not have been possible without the participation, guidance and assistance of my mentors and many other people whose names may not have been enumerated.

-We would like to express our immense gratitude to our internship coordinator Mrs. Anju who encouraged us to take summer internship at Haryana State Health Resource Centre(HSHRC), Panchkula, Haryana.
+I would like to express my immense gratitude to my internship coordinator Mrs. Anju who encouraged me to take summer internship at HSHRC (Haryana State Health Resource Centre), Panchkula.

-We are very thankful to Dr. Suresh Dalpath, Deputy Director for his valuable guidance, keen interest and encouragement at all stages of our internship period.
+I am very thankful to Dr. Suresh Dalpath, Deputy Director for his valuable guidance, keen interest and encouragement at all stages of my internship period.
 Without his thorough and highly valuable discussions, training, guidance, inspiration and support, the completion of this research would not have been possible.

-We would also convey our sincere thanks to Dr. Hema and Dr. Nidhi at HSHRC whose guidance, encouragement and suggestions have contributed to expand the horizon of our ideas in the project.
+I would also convey my sincere thanks to Dr. Hema and Dr. Nidhi at HSHRC whose guidance, encouragement and suggestions have contributed to expand the horizon of my ideas in the project.